 The right words are important when it comes to promoting your brand.
 But without smart visual treatment, the potential impact of those words can be lost and your message hindered.
 Conversely, when brilliant copy is showcased in visually strategic ways, your message can soar to new heights.
 The key (at least a very important one) is establishing visual hierarchy.

 Visual hierarchy is the use of visual cues, such as color, typeface, size, and positioning, to convey the relative importance of information in a design.
 Like punctuation or syntax, hierarchy provides order and helps readers prioritize and comprehend information more quickly and accurately, and ultimately enhances communication.
 By giving different pieces of information different visual weight and by strategically organizing how you group and position your information, you can elevate and reinforce key points and make your messages more effective, efficient, and engaging.

 In this post, we’re exploring some of the strategies for establishing visual hierarchy in order to give your message a boost.
-Click on any of the graphics included in this article to employ the strategies right away and scroll down to learn how to easily adjust color, font, shope, and more with Spark Post‘s new multi-style text editing.
+Click on any of the graphics included in this article to employ the strategies right away and scroll down to learn how to easily adjust color, font, shope, and more with Adobe Spark‘s new multi-style text editing.

 1. Use color to make key info pop.